The optical architecture of a heterogenous quantum network deployed in production facilities: Introduction

-Equally relevant to the success of quantum communications is the provision of quantum-enhanced services.
-This involves the joint operation and management of quantum and classical resources, which requires low-level enabling techniques allowing sharing the underlying physical infrastructure.
-To achieve widespread deployment, interoperability of deployed systems, standardisation, certification of quantum networks and devices, compliance with regulations, and quality assurance, are also a must. \IEEEpubidadjcol MadQCI~\cite{madrid_corto} is designed to be heterogeneous at the quantum as well as at the classical network level, to comprehensively address these problems.
-It is also large and complex enough to significantly advance the state of the art.
-To date, with three years of continuous operation, MadQCI is the most complex, largest, and longest running testbed for quantum-communication technologies in Europe.
-To realise a diverse network and perform a comprehensive investigation, multiple technologies from various vendors were installed.
-The 26 QKD modules came from three different manufacturers, some using continuous-variable QKD (CV-QKD) and others discrete-variable QKD (DV-QKD).
-Table~\ref{tab:intro} summarises the main features of the network.
+The Madrid quantum network was designed to be heterogeneous at both the quantum and classical levels in order to address these problems comprehensively.
+It was also large and complex enough to significantly advance the current state of the art.
+To build a diverse network and conduct a comprehensive investigation, multiple technologies from different vendors were installed, including 26~QKD modules from three different manufacturers, some using continuous-variable QKD (CV-QKD) and others discrete-variable QKD (DV-QKD).

-The complexity of the network was tackled using several administrative domains.
-The infrastructure was hosted in production premises of two network operators: Telef\'onica Innovaci\'on Digital (TID), the research and development division of the incumbent telecommunications operator in Spain, and the research and education network operator in the region of Madrid, REDIMadrid (RM).
+The complexity of the network was addressed by using administrative domains.
+The infrastructure was hosted in production premises of two network operators: Telef\'onica Spain, through Telef\'onica Innovaci\'on Digital (TID), the research and development division of the incumbent telecommunications operator in Spain, and the research and education network operator in the region of Madrid, REDIMadrid (RM).
 In addition, a third (logical) domain was used to handle the testing of a switched QKD network.
 This specific sub-network is referred to as the ``co-located domain'' and contains all the devices that support switching~\cite{madrid_hwdu_switched, hwdu_cvqkd}.
-The network configuration resembles production networks---including the inter-domain border link---re-using already installed resources and adding new ones as required.
+The network configuration resembles production networks---including an inter-domain border link---reusing already installed resources and adding new ones as required.
+Fig.~\ref{fig:madqci} depicts the layout of that network.

-Regardless of the domain, the operation and management of the overall quantum network was based on a software-defined approach~\cite{madrid_corto} to quantum networking.
-In the software-defined networking (SDN) paradigm, forwarding-plane resources are programmable and expose their capabilities through common and open interfaces~\cite{sdn_survey_2}.
-In this way, the operation and management system not only configures and commands the resources, but also achieves the overall programming of the network for application-specific behaviour and performance.
-This design is very flexible and allows an easier integration of quantum resources in existing classical networks.
-In MadQCI, this paradigm enables the transparent operation and management of both the quantum and classical equipment, required for quantum-secure communications and services.